Grow Your Accounting Business Online With WordPress

 - Contact form

-If you operate from several areas you want to make that clear when showing the address and contact info.
+If your business operates out of several areas you want to make this clear when displaying your address and contact information.

-Consider also including a few links for commonly-asked questions, frequently-visited pages, special offers, support area, newsletter, blog, etc.
+Consider also including links to an FAQ page, main pages, special offers, helpdesk, newsletter opt-in form, blog, etc.

 A blog can be a very powerful marketing tool for your business.
-Blogs typically include a content management system that allows you to promote your business by publishing content such as industry events, updates, training articles, opinions and discussions, videos, webinars, etc.
+Most blogging platforms are built around a content management system that is easy to use and allows you to promote your business by publishing timely content such as industry announcements, updates, training information, informative posts, how-to videos, media presentations, etc.

-Something few people know about, is that WordPress can become an automated traffic system that will help begin to deliver targeted visitors to your web site, simply by publishing new content on a consistent basis to your website.
+Something not many people know about, is that WordPress can turn into an automated traffic-generation system that will help begin driving an ongoing stream of targeted visitors to your business, simply by adding regular content to your web site.

-For more details, go here: Web Traffic Blueprint – A Complete Guide To Getting More Website Visitors Automatically With WordPress
+Go here to learn more: Web Traffic Blueprint – A Complete Guide To Getting More Web Visitors For Your Business Automatically With WordPress

-As a professional business, ensuring that you have a compliant website is essential, not just for establishing trust and credibility with visitors, but also to ensure that you are not breaching laws or regulations wherever you provide services to.
+It’s crucial for accounting companies to ensure they have a compliant website, not just for building trust with visitors, but also to ensure that you are not breaching any local, regional and federal laws and regulations wherever your do business in.

 - Contact Page